epfl-lasa/obstacleAvoidance_Cpp/HowToUse.md

 ---

-For each one of the following lines, open a terminal and run the command in it
+If all obstacles are static, use each one of the following lines, open a terminal and run the command in it

 * roscore